alexisvincent/oss-ideas/ci.md

 - Tasks are containers
 - Programatic API
 - Fast
+- Stateless

 ## Core Concepts

 ### Tasks
 Tasks are containers (consider a task being a set of containers with a 'primary' container) and the smallest unit of work, they represent some thing that needs to be done.
 They can also be thought of as functions.

-Tasks yield a directory (its output).
+Tasks yield a directory (its output) of files.
 Tasks can also specify dependencies on other tasks (function input), the 'output' directories of these dependencies will be mounted in to the container.

+Tasks can also affect the outside world (eg. deploy to production or send a notification).

 Task outputs are immutable, if multiple tasks depend on a single task they will each get their own copy of the data.
 Task outputs are also traceable, you can examine the output of a task at any point in the build process.
+Thus you can examine exactly the output of each task and more easily determine where errors are.

 Task outputs are stored as layers.
 So in the case that task A yields a git repo, and task B downloads dependencies to the repo (task B is effectively a transform of the task A output), the output of task B will be stored as a layer on top of the git repo.
 This makes storing intermediary assets cheap.